 For further information, see the GNUstep.org web-site:

-Binary and Source RPM packages are available in a repository.
+Binary RPM packages are available in a repository.

 If you use openSUSE, you can easily install the binary packages using the YaST2 tool.
 They provide you with a quick and painless way of setting up a basic GNUstep environment that you can evaluate or use as an end-user.
-No need for time-consuming and problematical source code builds — just download these packages and install them, and you're ready to go.
+No need for time-consuming and problematical source code builds — just click on the button to install them and you're ready to go.